minprog/app-studio/37 Java Exercises/10 Classes/10 Content.md

 - You should then be informed that CS50 IDE (aka Cloud9, the software that underlies CS50 IDE) is "creating your workspace" and "creating your container," which might take a moment.
 You should eventually see your workspace.
 If not, do just email your instructor to inquire!

 ## Exercises

 - Download [PersonTest.java](PersonTest.java).
 - Complete the exercises in [this PDF](q2.pdf).

 ## Tips

-- To compile your java file to a `.class` file, use: `javac YourJavaFileName.java`
+- To compile your java file to a `.class` file, use this command on the terminal:

+        javac YourJavaFileName.java

-- You can run your program using: `java YourJavaFileName`
+- You can run your program using:

+        java YourJavaFileName

 - If you have trouble getting your Java programs to run in the IDE, try:

-	- `sudo apt-get update`
+    	sudo apt-get update
-	- `sudo apt-get install default-jdk`
+    	sudo apt-get install default-jdk